Giovanni Guidetti: Vakıfbank Years

 2012–2013 season was a record year for Guidetti and his team.
-They signed with some stars such as Jovana Brakocevic, Saori Kimura, and Naz Aydemir.
+They signed with stars such as Jovana Brakočević,Saori Kimura, and Naz Aydemir.
 Vakıfbank Spor Kulübü won Turkish League, Turkish Cup, and Champions League with a winning streak of 47–0.
 They won all the matches of the season and was a record for volleyball history.
 All the players contributed in offense, defense, blocking, and service with the help of Guidetti.
 He used all fourteen players in the games, managing all of them with a great harmony.
 He was selected to FIVB Coaching Commission after his stable success and re-signed to Turkish side for two more years.

 Personal life

 On 20 September 2013 he married Turkish volleyball player Bahar Toksoy, the middle blocker of Guidetti's team Vakıfbank and Turkish national team.
 The couple's first child was born in September 2016.